7.62×51mm NATO: Adoption in battle rifles

-In 1964, the U.S. Army started replacing their M14s with M16s, causing further problems with compatibility.
+In 1964, the U.S. Army began replacing its M14s with M16s, causing further compatibility issues.
 Regardless of the M14 having disadvantages in jungle warfare, 7.62×51mm NATO rifles stayed in military service around the world due to several factors.
 The 7.62×51mm NATO has proved much more effective than 5.56×45mm NATO at long ranges, and has since found popularity as a sniping round.
-For instance, the Mk 14 Enhanced Battle Rifle, an M14 variant, and the M25 sniper rifle were utilized in the United States military as designated marksman and sniper rifles respectively.
+For instance, the Mk 14 Enhanced Battle Rifle, an M14 variant, and the M25 sniper rifle were utilized in the United States military as designated marksman and sniper rifles, respectively.
 Shorter, easier-to-handle 7.62mm rifles like the G3 stayed in service due to their accuracy, range, cartridge effectiveness, and reliability.
-In addition, continued if limited use in infantry rifles is a logistical convenience given the preference for 7.62×51mm NATO across NATO for general-purpose machine guns.
+In addition, continued if limited use in infantry rifles is a logistical convenience, given the preference for 7.62×51mm NATO across NATO for general-purpose machine guns.